petrvanblokland/TYPETR-TypeLab-Club-Assistants/GETTING_STARTED.md

 ![](docs/images/myAssistant-003.png)

-The reason that no controls of the “Overlay” function part are visible yet, is that we “manually” need to inform the **MyAssistant** and ** MyAssistantController** which of the “Overlay” event we want to use.
+The reason that no controls of the “Overlay” function module are visible yet, is that we “manually” need to inform the **MyAssistant** and ** MyAssistantController** which of the “Overlay” event we want to use.
 This process could have been automated (and maybe it partially will in the future), but for now it’s a visible choice to add the list in the project Assistant source.
 In practice it allows debugging or disabling some functions, e.g. if a better response time of events is needed.

-Each of the RoboFont event calls can be subscribed on by function parts.
+Each of the RoboFont event calls can be subscribed on by function modules.

 ## MyAssistant-004.py